carlynorama/UnsafeWrapCSampler/README.md

 For examples on how to use these functions in an actual application see the companion project [UnsafeExplorer](https://github.com/carlynorama/UnsafeExplorer).

 This companion project never imports the C target, so it cannot call the C functions directly.
 It is worth noting that it can recognize (but not create) the more complex C types that are fully defined in the header even without the import.
-(See [RandomColorsView](https://github.com/carlynorama/UnsafeExplorer/blob/main/UnsafeExplorer/SubViews/RandomColorsView.swift), testColorFunctions(), where c_color is allowed to exist as a CColorRGBA, but a new one cannot be created there. )
+(See [RandomColorsView](https://github.com/carlynorama/UnsafeExplorer/blob/main/UnsafeExplorer/SubViews/RandomColorsView.swift), `testColorFunctions()`, where `c_color` is allowed to exist as a `CColorRGBA`, but a new one cannot be created there. )

 ## References